andrewellio/mission-control-/project_requirement/project-requirement.md

 > Define usability (quality in use) requirements.
 Usability requirements and objectives for the software system include measurable effectiveness, efficiency, and satisfaction criteria in specific contexts of use.

 <!-- TODO
-- bold the titles for clarity
-- formatting issues
 - mention personas
   i.e., usability requirements are derived from user personas goals and context scenarios
 - spelling and grammar: aim for clarity - unecessary/unnecessary
 -->

-**Goal**
+#### Goal

 The goal is to create a system that can control the flight of a rocket, ensuring stability and safe flight.
-It must also be able to display real time data from the rocket on a laptop such as height, location etc.
+The system must also be able to display real time data from the rocket on a laptop such as height, location etc.

-**Scenarios**
-Launch
+#### Scenarios

+**Launch**

 Before launch, the mission control system is required to notify when the launch is imminent so the avionics can arm the parachute ejection charges.

-Diagnostics
+**Diagnostics**

 During flight, the mission control system must run on a laptop in the field and display data from the rocket.